Philip Morris International (NYSE:PM) Issues Q2 Earnings Guidance

 Philip Morris International (NYSE:PM) issued an update on its second quarter earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $1.00-1.10 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.41.
+The company provided EPS guidance of $1.00-1.10 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.41.
 Philip Morris International also updated its Q2 2020

 Pre-Market guidance to 1.00-1.10 EPS.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, April 9th.
-Shareholders of record on Monday, March 23rd were paid a dividend of $1.17 per share.
-This represents a $4.68 dividend on an annualized basis and a dividend yield of 6.09%.
-The ex-dividend date of this dividend was Friday, March 20th.
-Philip Morris International’s dividend payout ratio is presently 90.17%.
+Philip Morris International (NYSE:PM) last released its quarterly earnings results on Tuesday, April 21st.
+The company reported $1.21 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.13 by $0.08.
+Philip Morris International had a negative return on equity of 84.30% and a net margin of 9.21%.
+The firm had revenue of $7.15 billion for the quarter, compared to the consensus estimate of $6.87 billion.
+During the same quarter last year, the business posted $1.09 EPS.
+The firm’s quarterly revenue was up 6.0% compared to the same quarter last year.
+Equities research analysts anticipate that Philip Morris International will post 5.3 earnings per share for the current fiscal year.

+A number of brokerages recently issued reports on PM.
+Citigroup decreased their target price on shares of Philip Morris International from $90.00 to $78.00 and set a neutral rating on the stock in a research report on Tuesday, April 7th.
+Morgan Stanley cut their price objective on Philip Morris International from $99.00 to $93.00 and set an overweight rating on the stock in a report on Wednesday, March 18th.
+ValuEngine raised shares of Philip Morris International from a sell rating to a hold rating in a research note on Tuesday, February 25th.
+Panmure Gordon raised Philip Morris International from a hold rating to a buy rating and set a $88.00 price target on the stock in a research report on Friday, April 3rd.
+Finally, Piper Jaffray Companies restated an overweight rating on shares of Philip Morris International in a research note on Wednesday, January 8th.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and thirteen have issued a buy rating to the stock.
+The stock presently has an average rating of Buy and an average price target of $93.69.

-In other Philip Morris International news, CEO Andre Calantzopoulos sold 50,000 shares of the stock in a transaction on Wednesday, February 19th.
-The shares were sold at an average price of $87.50, for a total transaction of $4,375,000.00.
-Following the transaction, the chief executive officer now directly owns 882,385 shares in the company, valued at approximately $77,208,687.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Marc S. Firestone sold 22,000 shares of the firm’s stock in a transaction on Wednesday, February 26th.
+In other Philip Morris International news, insider Marc S. Firestone sold 22,000 shares of the stock in a transaction dated Wednesday, February 26th.
 The stock was sold at an average price of $86.27, for a total transaction of $1,897,940.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Andre Calantzopoulos sold 50,000 shares of Philip Morris International stock in a transaction that occurred on Wednesday, February 19th.
+The shares were sold at an average price of $87.50, for a total value of $4,375,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 882,385 shares in the company, valued at approximately $77,208,687.50.
 The disclosure for this sale can be found here.
-0.22% of the stock is owned by corporate insiders.
+0.22% of the stock is owned by company insiders.

 Philip Morris International Company Profile